For many people with urinary incontinence, the following self-help tips and lifestyle changes are enough to relieve symptoms.

 Find out more about how to have a healthy diet.

 Cut down on caffeine

 Caffeine irritates the bladder and can make incontinence worse.

-Coffee has the biggest effect, so stop drinking it or switch to decaffeinated.
+Coffee has the biggest effect, so stop drinking it or switch to decaffeinated coffee.

 Fizzy drinks, tea, green tea, energy drinks and hot chocolate also contain caffeine, so cut down on these too and replace them with water and herbal or fruit teas.

 Alcohol is a diuretic, which makes you urinate more often.
-Cutting down may help your incontinence symptoms.
+Cutting down may help incontinence symptoms.

-Read more on how to cut down on your drinking.
+Find out more about how to cut down on alcohol.

 Drink plenty of water

-Drink six to eight glasses of fluid a day (but no more) unless your doctor advises you otherwise.
+Drink 6 to 8 glasses of fluid a day (but no more) unless your doctor advises you otherwise.

 Many people with urinary incontinence avoid drinking fluids, as they feel it causes more problems.
 However, limiting your fluid intake makes incontinence worse, because it reduces your bladder's capacity.